Emmotes/ic_spoilers/docs/season_6.md

         }
     ],
     "requirements": [],
+    "description": {"conditions": [
+        {
+            "condition": "upgrade_purchased 13243",
-    "description": {"desc": "Warden curses his target enemy before attacking it, applying 1 stack of Hex.
+            "desc": "Warden curses his target enemy before attacking it, applying 1 stack of Hex.
 Enemies take $amount% more damage for each Hex stack afflicting them, stacking multiplicatively.
+Each enemy can have up to 4 Hex stacks at a time."
+        },
-Initially, each enemy can only have 1 Hex stack at a time."}, "id": 1723,
+        {"desc": "Warden curses his target enemy before attacking it, applying 1 stack of Hex.
+Enemies take $amount% more damage for each Hex stack afflicting them, stacking multiplicatively.
+Initially, each enemy can only have 1 Hex stack at a time."}
+    ]},
+    "id": 1723,
     "flavour_text": "",
     "graphic_id": 4494,